Learn German for beginners online. The best German language textbooks - a review of modern textbooks

-How to learn German on your own: step by step instructions
+How to learn German on your own: step-by-step instructions

 Do you want to learn a language without spending money?

-Whether you are learning German for a reason, whether you are attracted to German culture or the language itself, whether you are going to Germany to study, work or travel, you have a unique opportunity to take responsibility for your own progress in learning German.
-By studying the language on your own, you yourself set the "rules of the game": what to learn, in what sequence, how many hours a day, how many times a week.
+Regardless of why you are learning a language - whether you are attracted to German culture or the language itself, whether you are going to Germany to study, work or travel, you have a unique opportunity to take responsibility for your own success in learning German.
+By learning a language on your own, you set the “rules of the game”: what to learn, in what sequence, how many hours a day, how many times a week.

-Perhaps you already have a question: is it possible to learn a language on your own without spending a lot of money?
+You may already have a question: is it possible to learn a language on your own without spending a lot of money?

 Our answer: yes, you can!